nicpie-bit/SQLAlchemy-Trip-Planning-Analysis/README.md

 # SQLAlchemy Homework - Surfs Up!
 HW 10

-I've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
+I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii!
 To help with my trip planning, I need to do some climate analysis on the area.
 The following outlines what I need to do.

 ## Step 1 - Climate Analysis and Exploration